UpGado/ascii_racer/README.md

 ### Contributions
 If you encounter any problem or have any suggestions, please [open an issue](https://github.com/UpGado/ascii_racer/issues/new) or [send a PR](https://github.com/UpGado/ascii_racer/pulls).

-ASCII-RACER is still in beta.
-If you are interested, contributions are highly welcome.
+ASCII-RACER is still new.
+If you are interested, contributions are highly welcome!